EloiStree/2025_01_01_HelloMegaMaskListenToIID/README.md

 In the system I'm building, some sources push integer values, while other devices only listen to them.

-This code specifically enables the listening of those integer values.
+This code specifically enables a websocket server the listening of those integer values.

-If you're looking for something similar...

 _________________